-What are the electrical safety regulations in a rental property?
+Landlord electrical safety regulations in a rental property

-There is currently no requirement for a landlord to carry out an annual electrical safety check, unlike with the Gas Safety Certification required on gas appliances in a rental property.
+There is currently no requirement for a landlord to have an Electrical Safety Certificate or carry out an annual electrical safety check, unlike with the Gas Safety Certification required on gas appliances in a rental property.
 However, under the Electrical Equipment (Safety) Regulations 1994, the Plugs and Sockets etc, both come under the Consumer Protection Act 1987, and under this a landlord has an obligation to ensure that all electrical equipment is safe.

 These electrical safety regulations are enforced by the Health & Safety Executive

 Under which it is recommended that in order to help demonstrate ‘Due diligence’ a landlord should:

 - Make sure any electrical appliances supplied to a rental property are complete and in working order – therefore I would advise landlords should retain any purchase receipts.

 - Pay particular attention to second hand equipment – landlords should always have these items checked before placing them in a rental property.

 - Ensure that operating instructions and safety warning notices are supplied with the appliances.

 - Ensure that flexes are in good order and properly attached to appliances and plugs.